Mini ITX cases are one of the smallest computer cases out there.

 The top panel of this case has glass so that you can see (and admire) your hardware components from the outside.

-In order to start PC building in this case, you just need to remove the screws from the back panel and both side panels.
-The top panel can also be removed, even without removing the back and side panels first.
+To start PC building in this case, you just need to remove the screws from the back panel and both side panels.
+The top panel can also be removed, without even removing the back and side panels first.

 For better organization, the inside area has been divided by the Thermaltake into different chambers.
 There's an upper chamber which is used to place all the system components, such as your graphics card.
-This results in a good amount of cooling and airflow between these components.
+This results in the right amount of cooling and airflow between these components.

 To further enhance the airflow for the graphics card, the side panels of this case have been perforated in a honeycomb pattern.

 On the other hand, the lower chamber is used for things like Power Supply Unit and Cable management.
-This area isn't as good for airflow, that's why it's only used for the components that aren't as heat-sensitive as your CPU, GPU etc.
+This area isn't as good for airflow, that's why it's only used for the components that aren't as heat-sensitive as your CPU and Graphics card.

 Other than this, Core V1 can accommodate a couple of storage devices (both 2.5' SSDs and 3.5' HDDs are supported).